 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: [1].
+Bruno Pontes: The developed methodology allows to explore the mechanical behavior of erythrocytes characterizing their viscoelastic parameters and soft glassy features for several physiological and pathological conditions [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 REQUIRED: What is the main advantage of this technique?

+Nathan B. Viana: Our single-cell-based method clarifies previous discrepancies by using the measured values for the form factor that relates forces and deformations to stresses and strains in the erythrocyte surface [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Is each interview statement 30 words or fewer? ☐ Yes
+Is each interview statement 30 words or fewer? ☒ Yes

-Has any author been assigned more than two statements? ☐ No
+Has any author been assigned more than two statements? ☒ No

 Introduction of Demonstrator on Camera